Friday, May 1, 2009

 Mark 10:46-52: Open our Eyes Lord

-Presented to the Nipawin Corps 03 May 2009
+Presented to the Nipawin Corps, 03 May 2009

-by Captain Michael Ramsay
+by Captain (Major) Michael Ramsay

 This past little while we have done a lot of things and been a lot of places.
 You know I was in Calgary and we just returned from Winnipeg and before going to Winnipeg we were in Jackson’s Point, Ontario, which is about an hour out of Toronto – maybe more.